 Project Description: The MCLS Automation system provides on-line catalog, circulation, acquisitions, databases, internet access, and other services to all thirty-three public libraries in Monroe County.
-The Automation Project will provide updated hardware, software, and telecommunications equipment on a yearly basis with a major upgrade of the System planned for 2011 and 2012.
-Computer replacements are scheduled for 2013.
+The Automation Project will provide updated hardware, software, and telecommunications equipment on a yearly basis with a major upgrade of the System planned for 2011-2012.
+Computer replacements are scheduled for 2013 and 2017.
+This project is beyond the scope of computer and telecommunication services provided to Monroe County by Upstate Telecommunications Corporation LDC, a not-for-profit local development corporation.